-The CRC checksum in the MCP3461/2/4 devices uses the 16-bit CRC-16 ANSI polynomial as defined in the IEEE 802.3 standard:
+The CRC checksum in the MCP3561/2/4 devices uses the 16-bit CRC-16 ANSI polynomial as defined in the IEEE 802.3 standard: $x^{16} + x^{15} + x^2 + 1$ .

 This polynomial can also be noted as 0x8005.
-CRC-16 detects all single and double-bit errors, all errors with an odd number of bits, all burst errors of length 16 bits or less, and most errors for longer bursts.
-This allows an excellent coverage of the SPI communication errors that can happen in the system, and heavily reduces the risk of a miscommunication, even under noisy environments.
+CRC-16 detects all single and double-bit errors, all errors with an odd number of bits, all burst errors of a 16 bits length or less, and most errors for longer bursts.
+This allows an excellent coverage of the SPI communication errors that can occur in the system, and heavily reduces the risk of a miscommunication, even under noisy environments.

 When enabled, the CRC checksum (CRCCOM[15:0]) is propagated on SDO after each read communication sequence.

 In case of a Static Read command, the checksum is propagated after each register read.
-In case of an incremental read command, the checksum is propagated after the last register read in the register map (address 0xF).
-Figure 6-12 and Figure 6-13 show typical read communications in Static and Incremental Read modes when the EN\CRCCOM bit is enabled.
-Since the STATUS byte is propagated on SDO, it is part of the first message, and therefore, it is included in the calculation of the first checksum.
-For subsequent checksum calculations, the message only contains the registers that are effectively read between two checksums.
+In case of an Incremental Read command, the checksum is propagated after the last register read in the register map (address 0xF).
+Figure 6-11 and Figure 6-12 show typical read communications in Static Read and Incremental Read modes, respectively, when the EN\CRCCOM bit is enabled.
+Since the STATUS byte is propagated on SDO, it is part of the first message and, therefore, it is included in the calculation of the first checksum.
+For subsequent checksum calculations, the message only contains the registers that are effectively read in between two checksums.

-The CRC-16 format displayed on the SDO pin depends on the CRC\FORMAT bit in the CONFIG3 register (see Figure 6-11).
-It can be either 16-bit or 32-bit format, to be compatible with both 16-bit and 32-bit MCUs.
-The CRCCOM[15:0] bits calculated by the device are not dependent on the format (the device always calculates only a 16-bit only CRC checksum).
+The CRC-16 format displayed on the SDO pin depends on the CRC\FORMAT bit in the CONFIG3 register (see Figure 6-10).
+It can have a 16-bit or 32-bit format, to be compatible with both 16-bit and 32-bit MCUs.
+The CRCCOM[15:0] bits calculated by the device do not depend on the format (the device always calculates a 16-bit only CRC checksum).

-FIGURE 6-11: CRC Format Table for Read Communications.
+FIGURE 6-10: CRC Format Table for Read Communications.

-The CRC calculation computed by the device is fully compatible with CRC hardware contained in the Direct Memory Access (DMA) of the PIC24 and PIC32 MCU product lines.
+The CRC calculation computed by the device is fully compatible with the CRC hardware contained in the Direct Memory Access (DMA) of the PIC24 and PIC32 MCU product lines.
 The CRC message that should be considered in the PIC® device DMA is the concatenation of the read sequence and its associated checksum.
 When the DMA CRC hardware computes this extended message, the resulted checksum should be 0x0000.
-Any other result indicates that a miscommunication has happened and that the current communication sequence should be stopped and restarted.
+Any other result indicates that a miscommunication has occurred and that the current communication sequence should be stopped and restarted.

-FIGURE 6-12: SPI Static Read with Communication CRC Enabled.
+FIGURE 6-11: SPI Static Read with Communication CRC Enabled.

-FIGURE 6-13: SPI Incremental Read with Communication CRC Enabled.
+FIGURE 6-12: SPI Incremental Read with Communication CRC Enabled.